abhinavrau/cloud-grocy/README.md

 ## Backups

 * In order to do scheduled backups to dropbox, you have to pre-configure the [dropbox cli](https://github.com/dropbox/dbxcli) (dbxcli) prior to running the `terraform apply` command.
-And uncomment the `"sudo ./schedule-backup.sh"` line in the servers.tf file before running `terraform plan`.
+You also need to uncomment the `"sudo ./schedule-backup.sh"` line in the aws/servers.tf file before running `terraform plan`.
 * Backups will be taken once a day
 * Backups will be stored in directory called grocy_backup on Dropbox